Ehryk/ArduinoMonitor/README.md

 ## General Requirements

-To upload the Arduino Sketch, [Arduino IDE](http://arduino.cc/en/main/software) To run the Processing Sketch, [Processing](https://processing.org/download/) To run the console application, Windows with .NET
+ - To upload the Arduino Sketch, [Arduino IDE](http://arduino.cc/en/main/software)
+ - To run the Processing Sketch, [Processing](https://processing.org/download/)
+ - To run the console application, Windows with .NET
-To log to a database, a SQL Server install (Express would work)
+ - To log to a database, a SQL Server install (Express would work), or a database to connect to

 ## Sample Output